 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-Another great advantage of the no churn method is that it lends itself to adding in a special adult kick, in this case a great local stout beer, Brickway Brewing’s Coffee Vanilla Stout!
+Another great advantage of the no churn method is that it lends itself to adding in a special adult kick.
+In this case, a great local stout beer, Brickway Brewing’s Coffee Vanilla Stout!
 After all, besides ice cream, beer might be one of the most popular things consumed in the summer!
-We used this same stout in our Coffee and Cream Beersicles earlier this summer with great results and fell in love with the flavor combination of coffee, cream and stout.
+We used this same stout in our Coffee and Cream Beersicles earlier this summer with great results.
+Of course we fell in love with the flavor combination of coffee, cream and stout.

 With this great trio of flavors as our starting point, we decided that if we could come up with an ice cream recipe that worked, this would be a killer ice cream flavor.

 Starting out with coffee and a stout as our base, we had a naturally bitter flavor that needed a bit of sweetness to help balance out the bitter.
 What better way to bring some sweet than to add a bit of chocolate?
-We made a rich dark chocolate fudge sauce and swirled it into the ice cream mixture as it froze, making a delicious fudge ripple all through the ice cream.
+We made a rich dark chocolate fudge sauce and swirled it into the ice cream mixture as it froze.
+This made a delicious fudge ripple all through the ice cream.

 The fudge ripple added a sweet swirl that really made the coffee and stout flavor stand out.

 Any ripple ice cream does need a bit of crunch to add some texture.
 We added in some of our delicious Bourbon Candied Pecans to add in some crunch and a little hit of sweet warm spices and sweetness.
-The toasted pecans helped bring out some of the nuttiness of the stout while providing a bit of saltiness that made the chocolate flavor really stand out.
+The toasted pecans helped bring out some of the nuttiness of the stout.
+This also provided a bit of saltiness that made the chocolate flavor really stand out.

-Combined with the super smooth and creamy no churn ice cream and the chewy chocolate ripple, the toasted nuts gave a nice contrast that made each bite deliciously different.
+Combined with the super smooth and creamy no churn ice cream and the chewy chocolate ripple, the toasted nuts gave a nice contrast that made each bite deliciously different, too!

-The Coffee Stout Fudge Ripple No Churn Ice Cream was a great adult dessert, not overly sweet, full of bold flavors and complex enough to not just be a one trick dish.
+The Coffee Stout Fudge Ripple No Churn Ice Cream was a great adult dessert.
+It was not overly sweet, full of bold flavors and complex enough to not just be a one trick dish.
 It was a great finish to many of our meals, and paired up really well with a delicious glass of port wine or a tall glass of chilled stout beer!